decode why

 Stakeholder Discovery & Narrative Alignment (20-30 Hours)

-• The C-Suite Narrative: The executives believe their customer is a “High-Powered Athlete” motivated by competition and elite performance.
+Example: A fitness apparel brand’s executives believe their customer is a “High-Powered Athlete” motivated by competition and elite performance.
 They want marketing that screams “Dominate.”

 meeting lottie